Advising and Declaring a Major

-Every spring the Psychology Department hosts the Psychology Majors Declaration Period immediately before and after Spring Break.
+Every spring the Psychological Sciences Department hosts the Psychology Majors Declaration Period immediately before and after Spring Break.
 Check the sign-up sheet posted on the bulletin board of the 1st floor of the ISC in the main hallway nearest the auditorium.
-Sign-up for appointments starts before spring break.
-If you miss the Declaration Period you can visit the Psychology Office in ISC, Room 1137, to sign up for an Advisor.
-Students then have to email the Advisor directly for an appointment.
+Advisor sign-ups run continuously throughout the semester.
+You will need to meet with your advisor before you declare your major.
+If you miss the Declaration Period you can visit the Psychological Sciences Office in ISC, Room 1137, to sign up for an advisor.
+You will email the advisor for an appointment.

 Students should try to select a faculty member who shares some of their interests to be their advisor.
 Only full-time faculty are eligible to advise students.